openhwgroup/programs/verif/Common/CORE-V_Verification_Strategy/source/sim_tests.rst

 A SystemVerilog module called *mm_ram* is located at *$PROJ_ROOT/cv32/tb/core/mm_ram.sv*.
-It connects to the core as shown in .
+It connects to the core as shown in :ref:`Illustration 4`.
 In addition to supporting the instruction, data memory (*dp_ram*), and debug memory (*dbg_dp_ram*), this module implements a set of virtual peripherals by responding to write cycles at specific addresses on the data bus.
 These virtual peripherals provides the features listed in Table 1.

 The printer and status flags virtual peripherals are used in almost every assembler testcase provided by the RISC-V foundation for their ISA